nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version is adding the option to configure the minimum number steps during an ABR initialized switch down via the `adaption.downStep` parameter.
 Potential related use case are configurations containing a higher number of qualities or configurations with rather close rendition bitrates.
-The detection of the available buffer time has been improved for iOS in general and iOS 15 in particular.
+The detection of the available buffer time has been improved htmlFor iOS in general and iOS 15 in particular.
 A timing related condition that could lead to buffering after a stream switch has been fixed.
 The start-buffer calculation in `bufferDynamic` mode has been fixed to prevent out of range values.
 Assigning `null` values to non mandatory configuration parameters will no longer lead to a setup error.